trivalleycs/pike13/README.md

     - Find "Allow User Scripts" and toggle to "on"

     ![Allow User Scripts](./doc/allow-scripts.png)

+For more information regarding Tampermonkey permissions see https://www.tampermonkey.net/faq.php#Q209

 ### New Install To Add Today/NextWeek/LastWeek buttons to your Schedule Page